128technology/docs/docs/config_dscp_steering.md

 To provide identification and aid in load balancing and traffic engineering, DSCP values can be set at the tunnel endpoint.
 When the traffic reaches the SSR, the DSCP value is used for both traffic engineering priority and path priority for DSCP traffic steering.

-Beginning with SSR version 6.1.4, DSCP Steering is now enabled for BGP over SVR tunnels.
+Beginning with SSR version 6.1.4, DSCP Steering is enabled for BGP over SVR tunnels.
 Using the configuration below, and [configuring BGP over SVR](config_bgp.md#bgp-over-svr-bgposvr), the child service configured for DSCP steering is now recognized and steered appropriately.

 ## Basic Configuration